axenox/Microsoft365Connector/Docs/Synchronizing_roles_via_Graph_API.md

          ]
 ```

 will be the value that you need to add to 'Ext. role ID' when configuring the role synchronisation.
+In this case the Azure AD Group name will be used.

 Here is an example of a corresponding connection configuration.
 Copy the built-in MS Graph connection
 and modify its configuration to match that of the authenticator.
 See [Graph data connection docs](Microsoft_Graph_as_data_source.md) for more details.